 - Follow any direction received from University staff to help support me in adhering to the requirements.

-- Ensure I keep up to date with the changing requirements and guidance issued by the University via email and social media.
+- Ensure I keep up to date with the changing requirements and guidance issued by the University via email, the University website and social media.

-- Ensure I inform the University of any changes to my engagement with my studies (online only or blended) or personal circumstances, for example, the need to self-isolate, shield, quarantine, etc via my personal tutor.
+- Ensure I inform the University of any changes to my engagement with my studies (online only or blended) or personal circumstances, for example, the need to self-isolate, shield, quarantine, etc via my personal tutor and the University Self reporting form

 - Behave with dignity and respect towards others, and play a positive role in encouraging others to follow such guidelines and proactively take personal measures to minimise risk to myself and others.